fluid-project/infusion-docs/src/documents/IoCAPI.md

 ## Instantiation workflow within a transaction

-After the FLUID-6148 rewrite, the instantiation of Infusion component trees is scheduled in a different way to before.
-The older framework simply started from the
-(necessarily single) root component designated by the construction call in progress, and cascaded in a data-driven way, following IoC references through its options and then any designated subcomponents.
+After the Infusion 4.0 rewrite, the instantiation of Infusion component trees is scheduled in a different way to before.
+The older framework simply started from the (necessarily single) root component designated by the construction call in progress, and cascaded in a data-driven way, following IoC references through its options and then any designated subcomponents.
-In the post-FLUID-6148 framework, this instantiation proceeds in a more carefully scheduled way.
+In the 4.0 framework, this instantiation proceeds in a more carefully scheduled way.
 The first part of the process simply instantiates ___component shells___ for all components which participate in the transaction - that is, the actual component object references, their `typeName`, `gradeNames` and `distributeOptions` fields, and the minimum of their options and other material needed in order to decode these.
 These shells are constructed and wired together in the correct geometry before any other instantiation proceeds.
 After having assembled the shells, the framework then passes over them repeatedly in successive workflow stages --- where each component participating in the transaction is brought to one workflow state before any one moves on to the next.

 This workflow enables some further features implemented alongside the transactional potentia instantiation scheme:

 ### Workflow break hints:

 A "breakpoint hint" may be supplied as part of the `options` member of the [fluid.beginTreeTransaction](#fluid-begintreetransaction-transactionoptions-) method.
 This specifies that the workflow process should pause when it reaches a particular point.
-The two currently supported break points, `shells` and `observation` are described in the API documentation for
+The two currently supported break points, `shells` and `observation` are described in the API documentation for [fluid.beginTreeTransaction](#fluid-begintreetransaction-transactionoptions-).
-[fluid.beginTreeTransaction](#fluid-begintreetransaction-transactionoptions-).
 This kind of hint is imagined useful for those implementing authoring supports for Infusion application, and allows for example for a cheap process which can validate some aspects of an Infusion application in an interactive way --- for example, whether given IoC references will resolve, whether all referenced grades can be found, or whether particular options distributions will hit a target.

 ### Workflow functions

 The ability for any grade to contribute further workflow actions which the framework will execute at a configurable part of its sequence when instantiating groups of components in which include the grade appears.
 These are described in the next section.

 ## Workflow functions

 An important new capability in the post-FLUID-6148 framework is the appearance of ___workflow functions___ which are used to organise the activity of both existing grades such as `fluid.modelComponent` and `fluid.rendererComponent` but also any further grades which the author wishes to enroll into this system.
 Note that this is an advanced capability and is not likely to be used by authors who are not trying to implement framework-like capabilities.

 The important abilities of workflow functions are to intercept the construction process across an entire tree of instantiating components, and to contribute their own workflow at a configurable point in this process.
 This scheme is expressed using component options registered in the grade's defaults under the newly recognised top-level key `workflows`.
-Participating grades list the names of global free functions operating their workflow in namespaced blocks, and control their position in the overall workflow sequence by using a
-`priority` field with the same syntax and semantics as seen in other framework areas controlled by [Priorities](Priorities.md).
+Participating grades list the names of global free functions operating their workflow in namespaced blocks, and control their position in the overall workflow sequence by using a `priority` field with the same syntax and semantics as seen in other framework areas controlled by [Priorities](Priorities.md).

 ### Configuring a workflow function